Farama-Foundation/PettingZoo/README.md

     observations, rewards, dones, info = env.step(actions)
 ```

-The way we handle multiple agents, or groups of them, is the the enviroment assigns each an integer ID, and every single agent thing is passed as dictionaries based on those IDs, i.e.
+The way we handle multiple agents is the the enviroment assigns each agent an integer ID, and everything is passed as dictionaries with the IDs as keys, i.e.:

 ```
 observations = {0:[first agent's observation], 1:[second agent's observation] ... n:[n-1th agent's observation]}